convergint/on-prem-security-integration/README.md

 ## Context

+Convergint is exploring a strategic technology collaboration to simplify and accelerate integration with on-prem systems like Lenel OnGuard and Milestone.
+We're evaluating the potential of leveraging existing third-party connector libraries to improve the fragmented service experience in physical security.

-We’re exploring faster, cleaner ways to integrate with Lenel OnGuard and Milestone on-prem systems.
-This doc outlines what we’re looking for and how you, as our integration partner, might already be positioned to help.
-We’ll walk through what we need, what’s flexible, and where we’re looking for alignment with what you’ve already built.
+This document outlines what we're looking for and how you, as our integration partner, might already be positioned to help.
+We'll walk through what we need, what's flexible, and where we're looking for alignment with what you've already built.
+The goal: assess whether we can repurpose and scale proven connectors to deliver faster deployment, stronger interoperability, and differentiated value—while staying true to open integration and better security outcomes.

 ## Scope

-We’re looking for two core capabilities from your system:
+We're looking for two core capabilities from your system:

 1. **Asset Inventory**
     - Pull a full list of security devices for a given Convergint customer.